From formal smoothings to geometric smoothings: Locally Noetherian formal schemes

 \section{Locally Noetherian formal schemes}

 We recall for the reader's convenience some basic results on formal schemes.
 We follow Illusie's and Grothendieck's language and presentation in \cite{FGAIll} and \cite{MR0217083} respectively.
-At some points we will also refer to article \cite{tlr1} by Alonso, Jerem\'ias and P\'erez.
+At some points we will also refer to articles \cite{tlr1} and \cite{tlr2} by Alonso, Jerem\'ias and P\'erez.